-Management, Non-Bargaining Unit Full-Time Employees, and Non-Bargaining Unit Part-Time Employees

-The Library recognizes the importance of family and the difficulties an employee faces following the loss of a loved one.
-Eligible employees will be granted up to four scheduled days within a two-week period, to grieve and/or attend or prepare for the funeral of a member of the immediate family, which will be paid at the straight time rate at the time of the leave.
+Management, Non-Bargaining Unit Full-Time Employees, and Non-Bargaining Unit Part-Time Employees to grieve and/or attend or prepare for the funeral of a member of the immediate family, which will be paid at the straight time rate at the time of the leave.
 The Director may approve an exception to the two-week time period if the service is scheduled for a later date.
 For purposes of this policy, an immediate family member is defined as an employee's mother, father, spouse, child, brother, sister, grandparent, grandchild, as well as immediate family members of the employee's spouse and the immediate stepfamily of the employee or their spouse.